Logan County, OK - Oil & Gas Discussion archives

 http://shaleoilplays.com/2010/09/how-to-locate-new-oil-wells-in-texas/

-Virginia Didn’t you also do a post on Bass case in Texas ?
-They have there work cut out for them.
+Virginia, didn’t you also do a post on Bass case in Texas?
+They have their work cut out for them.

 I am not there right now and so I do not know much about rain and snow the past few months, nor predictions for the coming months.
 But I do know a whole lot about news and article writing, and the trend now, and has been for months, is it’s all bad news.
-Any writer who turns in good news articles will very quick be out looking for a job.
-TV the same, thay all want gloom and doom, make you sick junk articles they just dream up, if you watch the TV 2 weeks you will probably come down with copd, irregular heart rhythm, diabetes type 2, high blood pressure, we get new disease and ailments allmost weekly, and erectile disfunction is at the top of the list today.
+Any writer who turns in good news articles will very quickly be out looking for a job.
+TV the same, they all want gloom and doom, make you sick junk articles they just dream up.
+If you watch the TV 2 weeks you will probably come down with COPD, irregular heart rhythm, diabetes type 2, high blood pressure.
+We get new diseases and ailments almost weekly, and erectile dysfunction is at the top of the list today.
 Short, if you ain’t sick with something, you need to see your doctor to see what is wrong with you.

 Virginia